 - Dress or Skirt, knee length preferably

 - Closed toe shoes/flats

-- Things to avoid are jeans, t-shirt, shorts, spaghetti straps, flip flops, or hoodies.
+- Things to avoid: jeans, t-shirts, shorts, spaghetti straps, flip flops, or hoodies.

-- Keep it simple, wear two accessories or less (rings, necklaces, watches, earrings, bracelets, etc.) to keep distractions at a minimum.
+- Keep it simple, wearing two accessories (rings, necklaces, watches, earrings, bracelets, etc.) or less to keep distractions at a minimum.
 For example, if you tend to talk with your hands, make sure you’re not wearing a bracelet or watch that makes any noise.

 - If you’re having trouble finding business casual clothes on a budget, here are some affordable options below.
 Remember you don’t have to change your entire wardrobe, as long as you have 1-2 key pieces in rotation: